-I no longer want to talk about politics, specifically on social media.
+I no longer want to post about politics, specifically on social media.

-The past two years have been an emotional rollercoaster as a U.S. citizen.
-When I think back to everything that’s happened since the Inauguration Day, I want to both vomit and smile—because it’s been horrific and also, amazing to see all the people taking action.
+The past two years have been an emotional rollercoaster (to say the LEAST) as a U.S. citizen.
+When I think back to everything that’s happened since Inauguration Day in 2016, I want to both vomit and smile—because it’s been horrific and also, amazing to see all the people taking action.

 But I realized I’ve used social media as a vehicle for my rage and anger when the horrific things happen.
-It feels good in the moment for me to write an angry paragraph, but I started to think about: what is it actually doing?
+It feels good at the moment for me to write an angry paragraph, but I started to think: What is that actually doing?

 There’s enough people posting about what’s going on—and I don’t think my Instagram post is going to change someone’s mind who might have opposing views.
 If anything, it just adds to the divisiveness and the us vs. them mentality in our country right now.

 So, my resolution is to do something different this year.
 When I get mad, when I feel that fire burning inside (which happens approximately 11 times per day, depending on the week and the number of tweets from POTUS), instead of posting about it on the Internet and feeling like: Ah, okay I did something—I’m going to take action.
 And I’m only allowed to post about what I’m doing to be a part of the solution, not what I think.